Why It Works

 - If you can get it, ventresca (belly) tuna is silkier and more tender than most other canned tuna.

-- One (5-ounce; 140g) olive oil-packed tuna, preferably ventresca (tuna belly; see note), oil reserved
+One (5-ounce; 140g) olive oil-packed tuna, preferably ventresca (tuna belly; see notes), oil reserved

 In a small heatproof bowl or measuring cup, soak mushrooms in boiling water until fully softened, about 20 minutes.
 Using a slotted spoon, remove mushrooms from soaking liquid and squeeze out excess moisture back into the bowl or measuring cup.
 Reserve rehydrated mushrooms and 1/4 cup (60ml) soaking liquid, making sure to dispose of any grit that has settled at the bottom.